Skip to main content

 Calculate your exact bond repayment

-Use the Bond Repayment Calculator →
+Use the Bond Repayment Calculator โ†’

-Renting versus buying is one of those personal finance questions that sounds simple and isn't.
-In South Africa, it's made more complicated by wildly different property markets in different cities, a prime rate that's been through multiple cycles in the past 4 years, and a cultural narrative that homeownership is always the right move.
+Renting versus buying is one of those personal finance questions that sounds simple and is not.
+In South Africa it is made more complicated by wildly different property markets in different cities, a prime rate that has been through multiple cycles in the past 4 years, and a cultural narrative that homeownership is always the right move.
 Sometimes it is.
-Sometimes it isn't — and knowing the difference requires doing the maths on your specific situation.
+Sometimes it is not โ€” and knowing the difference requires doing the maths on your specific situation.

 This guide gives you the actual numbers for 2026: the real cost of buying, the break-even timeline, and the honest case for each option.